code16/sharp/README.md

 # Sharp 4

 > Sharp is under heavy development.
 It should be out and fully documented in a few weeks.
+This documentation is very WIP.

 Sharp is not a CMS: it's a content management framework, a toolset which provides help building a CMS section in a website, with some rules in mind:
 - the public website should not have any knowledge of the CMS;